Welcome to The Left-Handed Lowdown Newsletter!

 left-handed, but read all the right-handed chord charts.*

-any other playing difficulties, unlike with some other stringed instruments.
-This means you will be able to try
+cause any other playing difficulties, unlike with some other stringed instruments.
+This means you will be

-out and buy any right-handed non-electric ukulele, you won't have to wait for a 'specialty' instrument, or
+able to try out and buy any right-handed non-electric ukulele, you won't have to wait for a 'specialty'

-concern yourself about added cost (left-handed electric ukuleles can be ordered from Amazon, and other
+instrument, or concern yourself about added cost (left-handed electric ukuleles can be ordered from

 When you bring your new ukulele home you will need to switch the strings around, since the strings